react-native-datetimepicker/datetimepicker/README.md

 #### `is24Hour` (`optional`, `Windows and Android only`)

 Allows changing of the time picker to a 24 hour format.
-By default, this value is decided automatcially based on the user's chosen locale and other preferences.
+By default, this value is decided automatcially based on the locale and other preferences.

 ```js
 <RNDateTimePicker is24Hour={true} />